– Mattress Research Findings

 3. We have never had any type of partnership with a mattress company, nor are we owned or have we ever been owned in any part by a mattress company.

 Sleep Like The Dead could make more revenue than we now do by having direct financial relationships with mattress companies.
 So why don't we have such relationships like nearly all other mattress review websites?
-It's certainly not due to mattress companies not trying to forge such relationships with us.
+It certainly isn't due to mattress companies not trying to forge such relationships with us.
 You should see our inbox!

 The answer is that our unwaivering mission is to help the consumer the best we can by telling the truth the best we can.
 We know that this can only be achieved by being FINANCIALLY INDEPENDENT from mattress companies.
 In other words, our purpose is to be a true consumer advocate, not a marketing tool of mattress companies masquerading as one.
 We want to make a positive difference in the world, not merely line our pockets.